How to Cache in Mobile Hybrid IoT Networks?: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
 In Section II, the network model and performance metrics under consideration are described.
 In Section III, the content delivery routing protocol is presented.
 In Section IV, a fundamental throughput--delay trade-off is introduced in terms of scaling laws.
-In Section V, the optimal throughput--delay trade-off is derived by introducing the optimal cache allocation strategy using variable decoupling.
-A baseline strategy is also shown in Section VI for comparison.
-Finally, Section VII summarizes the paper with some concluding remarks.
+In Section V, the order-optimal throughput--delay trade-off is derived by introducing the order-optimal cache allocation strategy using variable decoupling.
+In Section VI, numerical results are shown for validation.
+A baseline strategy is also shown in Section VII for comparison.
+Finally, Section VIII summarizes the paper with some concluding remarks.